Difference Between Linux vs BSD

 Both BSD vs Linux are popular choices in the market; let us discuss some of the major Difference Between Linux vs BSD:

-- Linux was originally developed for the purpose of a personal computing operating systems based on the Intel x86 architecture model whereas the BSD operating system is based on Linux kernel.
+- Linux was originally developed for the purpose of personal computing operating systems based on the Intel x86 architecture model whereas the BSD operating system is based on Linux kernel.

 - Linux has different distribution variants in terms of operating systems releases whereas BSD has three kinds of distribution such as FreeBSD, OpenBSD, and NetBSD where 80 % of the BSD installations were accounted to FreeBSD variant.